A new bike can be a big investment that, once made, is worth protecting. Bike insurance is one way to make sure you’re covered for every eventuality.

 Best home insurance for cyclists

-PedalCover is a specialist that provides home insurance specifically tailored to enthusiast cyclists and their unique needs, including, for example, coverage against theft when away from home and coverage while racing – as far as we know, no other home insurance provider offers as comprehensive a level of cover for cyclists.
+PedalCover (part of Yellow Jersey) is a specialist that provides home insurance specifically tailored to enthusiast cyclists and their unique needs, including, for example, coverage against theft when away from home and coverage while racing – as far as we know, no other home insurance provider offers as comprehensive a level of cover for cyclists.

-However, as outlined in our guide to bicycle insurance, going down this route has a number of pitfalls, primarily around cover outside of the home or against accidental damage.
+However, going down this route has a number of pitfalls, primarily around cover outside of the home or against accidental damage.

 When we originally wrote this article in 2018, none of the home insurance providers we spoke to replied to our questions, so our suggestions are based on specifications, user reviews and recommendations from our readers.